-Gas grills are stable and dependable, but don’t impart much of a unique flavor.
+Gas grills are stable and dependable, but don’t impart much of a unique flavour.
 The high heat and direct metal contact with the grates create char and caramelization, which can cause residual smokiness, but any naturally occurring smoke will be mild.
 If you’d like to get more smoke out of your gas grilling, try creating your own smoke box with a cooling rack and foil tray.

-Charcoal grills require significantly more attention than a gas grill, but the flavor of a charcoal grill makes it worthwhile for many.
+Charcoal grills require significantly more attention than a gas grill, but the flavour of a charcoal grill makes it worthwhile for many.
 The heat is more intense than with most gas grills and the smokiness is more concentrated.
 Using lump charcoal, as opposed to briquettes, is even better and releases smoke that smells of the wood it was made from.

-Wood-fired grills are primal, both in function and flavor.
+Wood-fired grills are primal, both in function and flavour.
 Each type of wood you burn releases smoke unique to itself.
 Hickory is deep and rich.
 Apple is lighter and sweet.
 Choose your wood the same way you’d choose any other ingredient.
 Keep in mind that if a fruit would pair well with a meat (apples and pork come to mind), smoke from its wood mostly likely will, too.

 Once you understand the impact your specific grill has on the food you cook on it, you’ll find it easier to produce consistently great grilled food.
 If using a gas grill or even charcoal, try adding different types of wood chips to see what impact it has.
 You may be surprised at the culinary doors that open up to you.